ektrah/nsec/docs/api/nsec.cryptography.signaturealgorithm.md

 #### Parameters

 publicKey
 : The [[PublicKey|PublicKey Class]] to use for verification.
-Verification fails
-    if this is not the matching public key for the private key that was used to sign the data.
+    Verification fails if this is not the public key for the private key used when signing the data.

 data
 : The data to verify.
-Decryption fails if the integrity of the data was
-    compromised.
+    Verification fails if the integrity of the data was compromised.

 signature
 : The signature of the data to verify.